-Two design flaws held the V6 back.
-This is based on consumer feedback.
+The V6 had two design flaws that held it back.
+This was from consumer feedback.

-The first flaw would be the bin design.
-Dyson advertises this as being easy to empty.
+First flaw would be the bin design.
+And Dyson said it as easy to empty.

-When you see advertorials, it shows dirt dropping with ease.
-But in reality that isn’t always the case.
+When you look at advertorials, it shows dirt dropping down easy.
+But the reality is that isn’t always the case.

 What do I mean?

-And when it’s time to empty, these types of debris don’t just fall off.
-It stays inside the bin and you will need to use your fingers or disassemble the whole bin in order to clean it thoroughly.
+And when you empty it, these types of dirt don’t just drop down without a fight.
+It stays inside the bin.
+And you’ll need to use your fingers or disassemble the bin to clean it thoroughly.

 See what I mean?

 Dyson has improved the design in the V8.
-Instead of just relying on a door and gravity, the new design actually pushes dirt out, at least most of it.
+Instead of just relying on just a trap door and gravity, the new design actually pushes dirt out, at least most of it.

 Even with all the muck and hair inside, it has a mechanism that pushes stuff out.
 Another area of improvement would be the placement of the lever.